CodeURJC-DAW-2018-19/santatecla-bibliografia-1/README.md

 ![Image of book](https://github.com/CodeURJC-DAW-2018-19/santatecla-bibliografia-1/blob/master/assets/img/icons/DiagramaLibros.png)

 This diagram shows an example of the MVC implemented in the book class.
+All the packages in this project have the same structure, there are an entity which models the data base table, also we have a bookRepository that simplify so much the queries to the DDBB.
+Also we have a controller wich defines the logic of the entity.
+And the user that use the controller.

+## Security

+The security has been implemented using Spring Security, all the configuration relative to the security is in the package user, in the SercutiryConfiguration.java .
+In this file we can define the public and privates URL's.
+Also you can define the default login and logout page.
+In adittion to this, we also configure some paths that the application have to ignore, so we can use css, js, and img.

 ## Authors